1stNox/altv-blips/README.md

 ## alt:V BlipSystem
 A C# blip system for alt:V using MySQL & PostgreSQL.\
 You can decide if u want to use MySQL or PostgreSQL.\
+Tested using a C# Freeroam gamemode.\
+Feel free to report bugs.\
 \
 WARNING: This is not a standalone resource!